German–Soviet economic relations (1934–1941): Late 1930s German raw materials crunch

-1938–1939 deal discussions
+Early 1939 deal discussions

 Early discussions

 Germany and the Soviet Union discussed entering into an economic deal throughout early 1939.
 During spring and summer 1939, the Soviets negotiated a political and military pact with France and Britain, while at the same time talking with German officials about a potential political Soviet–German agreement.
 Through economic discussion in April and May, Germany and the Soviet Union hinted of discussing a political agreement.

 Ensuing political discussions between the countries were channeled through the economic negotiation, because the economic needs of the two sides were substantial and because close military and diplomatic connections had been severed in the mid-1930s after the creation of the Anti-Comintern Pact and the Spanish Civil War, leaving these talks as the only means of communication.
 German planners in April and May 1939 feared massive oil, food, rubber and metal ore shortages without Soviet help in the event of a war.